jose-ginkash/ENC4265-Portfolio-Site/manual.md

 ---

-# Understanding TAFs: Aviation Forecasts
+# Understanding TAFs: The Basics

 ## What is a TAF?